siddhartha-kar/clonal-hematopoiesis/README.md

 - `Mendelian_randomization` which includes the R scripts and data used for the Mendelian randomization analyses.

 <sup>**</sup>N.B.
 Due to legal restrictions, we cannot provide genome sequence data from the UK Biobank.
-To apply for access to these data please visit the UK Biobank [UK Biobank](https://www.ukbiobank.ac.uk/)
+To apply for access to these data please visit the [UK Biobank](https://www.ukbiobank.ac.uk/).